 Germany is all about the bureaucracy so be ready to fill out a LOT of paperwork and for it to be a very slow process.
 Technically you are supposed to register yourself as living in Germany within two weeks of moving to Hamburg.
-But to be honest, it’s pretty difficult to get an appointment and even when you do, you may face problems.
-I actually didn’t register for two months and never had any problems so don’t worry too much if you go over the two week window.
-Be aware that everyone who lives in Germany for more than three months should be registered, so even if you are here apartment hunting it is fine to not register until you have a fixed address.
+But it's difficult to get an appointment and even when you do, you may face problems.
+I didn't register for two months, so don't worry too much if you go over the two week window.
+Anyone who lives in Germany for more than three months should be registered.
+It is fine to not register until you have a fixed address.
 You have to register yourself to a specific address, so until you have a home you will be unable to register.

 - Passport or identity card

 - Signed residency statement from the main tenant or house owner

 - Birth certificates, marriage license or divorce decree (if applicable)